 About

-The river Thames is a constant source of inspiration which led to the creation of her Mud Larking* series.
+The river Thames is a constant source of inspiration that led to the creation of her Mud Larking* series.
 She collects fragments from the foreshore, delves into archives for historical maps, and goes on expeditions to take photographs of decommissioned structures in the Thames Estuary.

 *In the 18th and 19th centuries the term Mud Lark was used to describe someone who scavenged in Thames mud at low tide to find anything of value.
 A Mud Larkers treasure today is in finding fragments of objects that give us an insight of how ordinary Londoners lived in the past.
 Significant finds must be recorded with the Museum of London.
 To pick anything up from the Thames Foreshore in London you need to obtain a permit from the Port of London Authority.